The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

-If the user specifies a value for the target density but not the resolution radius then it is computed such that the resulting volume will contain three points at the target density (Lines 1--3).
-If the resolution radius and view distance parameters are set, but the target density is not, then it is calculated from the sensor properties to equal the density of sensor measurements that could be captured from the largest observable surface area at the specified view distance (Lines 4--6).
-If the target density and resolution radius are set but not the view distance then it is computed such that the measurement density captured from the largest observable surface area would be equal to the target density (Lines 7--9).
+\talgmref{set-params} presents the calculation of these parameters from the sensor resolution, $\omega_\mathrm{x}$ and $\omega_\mathrm{y}$, and field-of-view, $\theta_\mathrm{x}$ and $\theta_\mathrm{y}$.
+If the user specifies a value for the target density but not the resolution radius then it is computed such that the resulting volume will contain three points at the target density (Lines 3--5).
+If the resolution radius and view distance parameters are set, but the target density is not, then it is calculated from the sensor properties to equal the density of sensor measurements that could be captured from the largest observable surface area at the specified view distance (Lines 6--8).
+If the target density and resolution radius are set but not the view distance then it is computed such that the measurement density captured from the largest observable surface would be equal to the target density (Lines 9--11).

-If the minimum separation distance is not specified then a suitable value is computed from the target density and resolution radius (Lines 10--12).
-The final parameter, $k_\mathrm{min}$, is not user-configurable and defines the number of points that need to exist in an $r$-radius sphere with density $\rho$ (Line 13).
+If the minimum separation distance is not specified then a suitable value is computed from the target density and resolution radius (Lines 12--14).
+The final parameter, $k_\mathrm{min}$, is not user-configurable and defines the number of points that need to exist in an $r$-radius sphere with density $\rho$ (Line 15).

 The remaining user-specified parameters tune the practical performance of \gls{see}.
 The occlusion search distance, $\psi$, is the radius around a frontier point that is searched for occluding points.
 It should ideally be equal to the view distance to capture all occluding points but can be reduced to limit computational cost.
 The visibility search distance, $\upsilon$, is the radius around the sight line of a view that is searched for occluding points.
 It should be large enough that an unoccluded view is able to successfully observe new measurements around its associated frontier.
 The maximum views to update, $\tau$, defines the number of neighbouring views that are processed when handling occlusions and updating the frontier visibility graph.
 It should be as high as possible without incurring a significant computational cost.